 Specifically, inspection is carried out in order to ensure thorough operation regarding the periodic ascertainment of the situation of employees who are absent from work, compliance with giving consideration to employees who have returned to the workplace based on the opinions of an industrial physician (restricting work, etc.), and so on.

 Furthermore, by appointing dedicated counselors in the Mitsubishi Electric head office, focused care is also provided to employees posted outside of Japan, where working and living environments largely differ from Japan.

 In terms of education, line-care and self-care training are repeatedly implemented through lectures, to provide sessions on mental health and strengthen responses to mental health among managers and employees, especially for mental health.
 As a common feature of the Group, Mitsubishi Electric and its affiliates in Japan also provide safety and health education based on an internal e-learning system, which has been instrumental in promoting greater understanding of mental healthcare (line-care, self-care) to more than 100,000 employees, managers, and supervisors every year.

 Starting fiscal 2021, these education programs will be strengthened by making mental healthcare education for new employees mandatory and enhancing the resilience training program.

 The Mitsubishi Electric Group recognizes that people spend a large part of their lives at their place of employment, so we make people-friendly enhancements to the workplace environment and promote the creation of pleasant spaces that also give consideration to elderly people and people with disabilities.

-By establishing voluntary standards (workplace environment standards) for air, lighting, noise, and facilities, and by working to achieve each standard, Mitsubishi Electric pursues ongoing efforts to create comfortable workplace environments.
+By establishing own standards (workplace environment standards) for air, lighting, noise, and facilities, and by working to achieve each standard, Mitsubishi Electric pursues ongoing efforts to create comfortable workplace environments.